 There is this saying that “Christmas is the season of giving.”
-(Find out where this saying starteed) If I can have it my way, there should not be a season for giving.
-Everyday should be a season of giving.
+If I can have it my way, there should not be a season for this act.
+Every day should be a season of giving.
 I would probably take out the word “season” because it connotes a coming and going.
 Giving should not come and go.
 It should always come.

 Since bonuses and 13th (in some industries even 14th, 15th month) pays (mandated in the Philippines where I live) are usually given during this time, it has become sort of a tradition that giving peaks during this time.
-Giving is also motivated when there is a disaster like what happened when super typhoon Haiyan devastated Central Visayas.
-Reports have it that domestic giving from various fundraising activities by major television networks are at its highest probably reaching 1 Billion pesos if you include in the computations all the gifts-in-kind given such as food, water and clothing.
+Giving is also motivated when there is a disaster like what happened when super typhoon Haiyan devastated the Central Visayas region of the Philippines.
+Reports have it that domestic giving from various fundraising activities by major television networks were at its highest, probably reaching 1 billion pesos if you include in the computation all the gifts-in-kind given such as food, water, and clothing.

 This is not to say that there is anything wrong with this.
 What I am trying to say is that we should not put a timeframe on when we should give or what circumstance.
 Giving should be a part of our lives because the God who loves and cares for us does it every minute of every hour of every day.

 What I have decided is that I will fight my physical desire not to give.
-I may struggle with it but its okay.
-I want to have an attitude if giving because my God gave His life for me.
-I need to remember that every day of life and that I should be grateful and do my share so that our Father in heaven may be glorified.
+I may struggle with it but it’s okay.
+I want to have an attitude of giving because my God gave His life for me.
+I need to remember that every day of my life and that I should be grateful and do my share so that our Father in heaven may be glorified.

 Let me conclude that the act of giving gives glory to God.
 That is why we should do it.
-We don’t have to wait until the next 13th month pay or bonus nor even the next disaster to give.
+We don’t have to wait until the next 13th-month pay or bonus or even the next disaster to give.
 We need to make giving a habit.